-2. B. Investment Income Tax Credit (ArkPlus) - Act 182 of 2003, as amended, § 15-4-2706(b).
+B. Investment Income Tax Credit (ArkPlus) - Act 182 of 2003, as amended, § 15-4-2706(b).

 This incentive is awarded only at the discretion of the Executive Director.
-In order to To qualify, the business must meet both the investment and payroll thresholds for the tier in which it locates.
+To qualify, the business must meet both the investment and payroll thresholds for the tier in which it locates.